kakoee/carND-MPC-Porject/README.md

 ### Timestep Length and Elapsed Duration (N & dt):
-for N I tried 15,10,5 : 5 gave very bad result, 15 and 10 gave similar result. so, I chose 10 to have better performance For dt I tried 0.5, 0.2, 0.1, 0.05 : 0.5 gave bad result and prediction was not algined with the groundtruth!
+for N I tried 15,10,5 : 5 gave very bad result, 15 and 10 gave similar result. so, I chose 10 to have better performance For dt I tried 0.5, 0.2, 0.1, 0.05 : 0.5 gave bad result and prediction was not aligned with the ground truth!
 0.2 also was bad.
 0.1 worked.
-0.05 was overdesigned and reduced performance.see line 9-10 of MPC.cpp
+0.05 was over-designed and reduced performance.see line 9-10 of MPC.cpp

 ### Polynomial Fitting and MPC Preprocessing: